RDI Resource Design Inc - Landscape & Visual Impact Assessment

 You are viewing rdi3d.ca which is our primary website.
 You can still view our original website at rdi3d.com where you will find more links and great pictures.

-RDI has the knowledge and expertise to derive practical solutions to meet Visual Quality Objectives.
+RDI has the in-depth knowledge and expertise to derive practical solutions to meet Visual Quality Objectives in landscape & visual impact assessment.

-RDI was awarded a new VRM contract with BC Timber Sales in February, 2022.
-The contract extends RDI's specialist involvement with the Kamloops Business Area for up to 3 more years, which will bring us up to 15 continuous years of service with the BCTS KBA in 2025!
+RDI was awarded a new Visual Resource Management contract with BC Timber Sales in February, 2022.
+The contract extends RDI's specialist involvement with the Kamloops Business Area will bring us up to 15 continuous years of service with the BCTS KBA in 2025!

 #116 - 845 Denman Street, Vancouver, British Columbia V6G 2L7, Canada